Graduate Outcomes and other data on graduates

 The LEO dataset, which was first published in 2017, brings together education data from the Department for Education (DfE) along with employment, earnings, and benefits data from the Department for Work and Pensions (DWP) and Her Majesty’s Revenue and Customs (HMRC).
 Using these sources, LEO provides earnings and benefits information for graduates one, three, five, and ten years after completion of their qualifications; it also includes data on personal characteristics (gender, ethnicity, and age), university attended, subject studied, qualification achieved, and graduate movement between home region, provider region, and current region.

 Unlike Graduate Outcomes, which, as a survey, depends on the individual responses of graduates, the LEO dataset is drawn from administrative data and includes information on all graduates from English providers in paid work in the UK; since LEO earnings data comes directly from HMRC, it is free of some of the risks of inaccuracy inherent in self-reported salary data.
 LEO does not, however, include data on hours worked, so it is not possible to distinguish between graduates who are in full-time work and those who are working part-time; this can be a particular issue for data on female graduates, who are more likely to be working part-time than their male counterparts.
 LEO also does not include data on graduates doing voluntary or unpaid work, and, because the LEO earnings data does not include self-assessment earnings, LEO data on graduates in self-employment cannot be entirely representative.
-LEO data, moreover, does not include information about occupation; the LEO record tells us what graduates earn, but it does not give us any further information about what graduates do.
+As of May 2022, LEO includes data on industry of employment, but it does not include more detailed information about occupation; the LEO record tells us what graduates earn and in what industries they are employed, but it gives us only limited information about what graduates do.

 Graduate Outcomes and LEO thus provide different pictures of the graduate population in the UK.
 One of the goals in the design of the Graduate Outcomes survey was to provide statistical outputs which could contextualise data on graduates from other sources, such as LEO, and this goal is reflected in the breadth of information collected in the Graduate Outcomes survey.
 While the LEO dataset provides data on a small number of variables for most graduates in the UK, and while it, moreover, tracks changes in earnings over time, the Graduate Outcomes survey provides a more detailed picture of each annual cohort at a single point in their post-university careers.
 The LEO dataset measures graduate outcomes only in terms of whether graduates are in paid employment and, if so, how much they are earning, while the Graduate Outcomes survey collects a broader range of information about what graduates are doing and how they feel about it.